 In the case of the death of a spouse or former spouse who is entitled to a survivor annuity, if there is no surviving spouse, the Department of State will restore the retiree’s annuity to its full amount.
 In the event there is a surviving spouse eligible for a survivor annuity, there is no adjustment.

 A former spouse’s federal health benefits (FEHB) as a family member end on the day of divorce, subject to a temporary 31-day extension of coverage and conversion privilege to convert to a non-group contract with the same health carrier.
 In order to maintain continuity of FEHB coverage, the former spouse must submit an FEHB application or a letter within 31 days of the date of divorce.
-Alternatively, a former spouse may apply for spouse equity FEHB health plan enrollment within 60 days of the date of divorce or 60 days of the HR/RET notification letter of eligibility if he or she:
+Alternatively, a former spouse may apply for spouse equity FEHB health plan enrollment within 60 days of the date of divorce or 60 days of the GTM/RET notification letter of eligibility if they:

-- Was covered as a family member during 18 months prior to the divorce;
+- were covered as a family member during 18 months prior to the divorce;

-- Has a current or future entitlement to an FSRDS or FSPS pension, survivor benefit, or apportionment payable;
+- have a current or future entitlement to an FSRDS or FSPS pension, survivor benefit, or apportionment payable;

-- Has not remarried prior to becoming 55; and
+- have not remarried prior to becoming 55; and

 - Divorced on or after May 7, 1985.